Patient Blood Management

 • Beef with beans

-To optimize iron absorption, avoid drinking tea, coffee, caffeinated soft drinks, cocoa and milk (which contains calcium) with your meals.
-These drinks can lower the amount of iron that is absorbed.
-Instead, consider having these drinks in between meals.
+To optimize iron absorption, avoid tea, coffee, caffeinated soft drinks, cocoa and milk (which contains calcium) with meals.
+These drinks can lower the amount of iron that your body absorbs.
+Instead, have them between meals.

-Please visit Canada Food Guide for more tips and information.
+Please see Canada's Food Guide for more tips and information.

 Erythropoietin